Parametrising wakes for oceanographic models

 The offshore wind sector is rapidly expanding to meet net-zero energy demands.
 Individual turbines and farms are getting larger and further from shore, with individual turbines spanning 240 m in diameter and farms reaching 600 km2.
 Forced by spatial constraints, but enabled by floating technology, farms are now developing in deeper waters, occupying increasingly vast areas.

 Oceanographic flow processes are highly sensitive to sea surface boundary conditions (Christiansen et al., 2022), which are in turn critically dependent on atmospheric forcing.
 Atmospheric flows past offshore wind turbines produce highly turbulent and extensive wakes.
-These wakes are a necessary result of energy extraction from the wind, and are a key motivation for spatial planning of offshore wind farms where turbine placement is optimized for maximal energy extraction with minimized costs associated to infrastructure and spatial footprint (Giebel et al., 2016).
+These wakes are a necessary result of energy extraction from the wind.
+They are a key motivation for spatial planning of offshore wind farms where turbine placement is optimised for maximal energy extraction with minimised costs associated to infrastructure and spatial footprint (Giebel et al., 2016).
 The turbulent wakes propagate downstream, leading to wake-wake interactions and farm-scale atmospheric flow processes with a significantly reduced wind speed in the lee of an offshore wind farm (Platis et al., 2018).

 • Explore literature and gather/generate datasets required for model validation